joshpower9/Temprature-Converter-C-Programming-Solution/README.md

 # Running
 To run use
 `./main 10 20 5`
 replacing 10 with the lowest temprature, 20 with the highest temprature and 5 with the step.
+(Step being the amount the temprature increases each time.)